morrownr/USB-WiFi/README.md

 [Linux Driver for USB WiFi Adapters that use the RTL8812BU and RTL8822BU Chipsets](https://github.com/morrownr/88x2bu)

 My thoughts on adapters based on the rtl8812bu chipset: The rtl8812bu chipset will likely see future in-kernel driver support based on the work being done on the rtw88 in-kernel driver.
 That should future proof your investment in adapters based on this chipset.
 This chipset tends to run cool, which is good, and Realtek currently provides updated driver source code on a regular basis.
 Adapters based on this chipset are readily available at low prices but beware of poor quality adapters made by some adapter makers.
 Read the reviews before buying.
 The driver in the above link works very well with this chipset.

+The Good:

+- fast in client mode (for an AC1200 chipset)
+- runs cool
+- good out-of-kernel driver support
+- likely in-kernel driver support at some point
+- readily available at low prices
+- power saving works well

+The Bad:

+- the really bad quality of some adapters made with this chipset means you need to reseach before buying

 -----